firedot/terraform_custom_plugin_kitchen_2/README.md

 # Prerequisites

-- You should have Oracle VirtualBox installed
+- You should have Oracle VirtualBox installed.
+  - You could get a suitable version [here](https://www.virtualbox.org/wiki/Downloads)

 - You should have Vagrant installed
+  - You could get a suitable version [here](https://www.vagrantup.com/downloads.html)

 # What is this repo about